leahvelleman/fasola.ly/README.md

 # fasola.ly and doremi.ly

-`fasola.ly` allows you to enter notes in Lilypond using the four syllables used by Sacred Harp singers. `doremi.ly` uses the seven syllables used in the Christian Harmony, Harp of Ages, etc.
+`fasola.ly` lets you enter notes in Lilypond using the four syllables used by Sacred Harp singers:

 ```
 \include "fasola.ly"
 \set-fa g
 \fasola g' { Fa So La fa so si la mi Fa }
 ```

+`doremi.ly` lets you use the seven syllables used in the Christian Harmony, Harp of Ages, etc:

 ```
 \include "doremi.ly"